enonic/old-xp-doc/doc/developer/applications/index.rst

 Life Cycle
 ----------
-Applications and have the following life-cycle:
+Applications have the following life-cycle:

 * installed
 * started